lequan310/ResumeParser/README.md

 git clone https://github.com/lequan310/ResumeParser.git
 ```

+2. Create .env files for inside BE (resume-parser-core) and FE (webapp) folders.
+Copy the format from [.env.example](./resume-parser-core/.env.example) for BE and [.env.example](./webapp/.env.example) for FE.<br></br>

-2. Build Images and Run the Containers via Docker Compose
+3. Build Images and Run the Containers via Docker Compose
 ```shell
 docker compose up --build
 ```